9 Top-Rated Tourist Attractions in Ras Al-Khaimah

 1 Ras Al-Khaimah National Museum

-The Ras Al-Khaimah National Museum is located in a fort that was the residence of the ruling family up until the early 1960s.
+The Ras Al-Khaimah National Museum is in a fort that was the residence of the ruling family up until the early 1960s.
 The museum houses an excellent collection of archaeological and ethnological artifacts.
-The Qawasim Room on the 1st floor is particularly interesting with a collection of documents, manuscripts and treaties between the rulers of Ras Al-Khaimah and Great Britain.
+The Qawasim Room on the first floor is particularly interesting, with a collection of documents, manuscripts, and treaties between the rulers of Ras Al-Khaimah and Great Britain.
 There are also exhibits of traditional weapons belonging to the ruling family, and archaeological displays about the earliest settlers in the area up to the late Islamic period.
-The museum's ethnographic section introduces traditional life in the emirate, including architecture, pearl diving, date growing, farming and fishing.
+The museum's ethnographic section introduces traditional life in the emirate, including architecture, pearl diving, date growing, farming, and fishing.

 2 Dhayah Fort

-This 16th century mud-brick fort was built in a strategic hilltop position facing the gulf.
+This 16th-century mud-brick fort was built in a strategic hilltop position facing the gulf to defend the region from attack by the British.
 As a defensive military tower, the Dhayah Fort played an important role in the history of Ras Al-Khaimah.
 Other ruined fortifications and watchtowers can be seen to the south of the hill.
 A battle in 1891 between the emirate and British forces resulted in the destruction of much of the fortifications here.
+The panoramic views from the fort's ramparts are well worth the trip here, and for anyone interested in history, exploring the fort itself is one of this small emirate's top things to do.

-This abandoned fishing village, just outside Ras Al-Khamah city, has been left to slowly decay with its traditional coral-block architecture now a reminder of the simple local life before the oil boom.
-The Emirati inhabitants here would have made their living out from pearl diving and fishing, but the villagers all left in the 1960s and the dry desert climate has helped preserve the buildings.
-It gives the whole place a lost-in-time atmosphere.
+If you like ruins, this abandoned fishing village, just outside Ras Al-Khaimah city will be right up your alley and provides a very photogenic sightseeing opportunity.
+Jazirat al-Hamra has been left to slowly decay with its traditional coral-block architecture now a reminder of the simple local life before the oil boom.
+The Emirati inhabitants here would have made their living out of pearl diving and fishing, but the villagers all left in the 1960s, and the dry desert climate has helped preserve the buildings.
+The entire place is infused with a lost-in-time atmosphere.

 5 Khatt Springs

 As well as soaking your cares away in one of the steaming pools, the surrounding area is home to approximately 170 archaeological sites.
-Items uncovered in the area by excavating archaeologists include prehistoric tombs and 19th century mud-brick fortification towers, pointing to the long and continuous settlement of this area.
+Items uncovered in the area by archaeologists include prehistoric tombs and 19th-century mud-brick fortification towers, pointing to the long and continuous settlement of this area.

 6 Hajar Mountains

 The rugged and raw Hajar Mountains dominate the Ras Al-Khaimah scenery and create a beautiful area to head out into nature on a day trip.
-The surrounding desert has ever changing rust-coloured sand dunes, while in the mountains the awe-inspiring jagged landscapes are the kind of big-sky country that most visitors don't expect to find in the United Arab Emirates.
+The surrounding desert has ever-changing, rust-colored sand dunes, while in the mountains, the awe-inspiring jagged landscapes are the kind of big-sky country that most visitors don't expect to find in the United Arab Emirates.
 The Hajar are of tremendous interest to geologists as they have the world's greatest surface exposure of ophiolites (igneous rock from the oceanic crust).
-The highest point in the mountains (and in the country) is Jabal Yibir (Yiber Mountain) standing at 1,537 m.

 9 Iceland Water Park

-Newer than Saqr Park, Iceland Water Park is heaven on a scorching hot day with an Arctic theme for its rides.
+Iceland Water Park is heaven on a scorching hot day, with an Arctic theme for its rides.
 If you don't fancy the bustle, steer clear of weekend days when the park is packed with families all trying to escape the heat.
+This is Ras Al-Khaimah's top family-friendly attraction, with water slides, an Olympic sized pool, and a pool area for smaller children.
+There's also a decent swag of eating choices in the food court.
+Compared to the newer water parks in Dubai and other Emirati cities, facilities here are rundown and old, but the admission price is also much less, so it's a great choice for budget-conscious families.

 Where to Stay in in Ras Al-Khaimah for Sightseeing